 2. Plan Effectively

-Before families begin the sorting and organizing process, it will help to have a visual of what their getting into.
+Before families begin the sorting and organizing process, it will help to have a visual of what they are getting into.
 What rooms need to be furnished?
 How many square feet is the new residence?
 Writing for AARP, Ann Goyer recommends plotting the floor plan of your loved one’s new home on graph paper, and suggests cutting out pieces to represent furniture.